3 Greek islands for people with disabilities

 Easy wheelchair access in Syros

-Syros is a distinct island in the Cyclades, offering wheelchair users many options for seaside and cultural activities.
+Syros is a distinct island in the Cyclades, offering wheelchair users many seaside and cultural activities options.
 The island is the perfect blend of Cycladic culture and cosmopolitan influences.
 In the past 10 years, it has transformed into a great destination for people with disabilities despite its intricate architecture and narrow uphill alleys.

 There are plenty of accommodation options for wheelchair users.
 Many large and small hotels offer wheelchair-friendly rooms and vacation amenities.
 There are SEATRAC machines for independent sea access at 4 beaches: Vari, Agathopes, Voulgari, and Galissas.